-Case presentation: An adult male alpaca was presented to Leahurst Equine Veterinary Hospital with a history of being purchased 3 weeks before referral and noticed a lump under its right eye discharging pus.
-The discharge stopped when a course of antibiotics was initiated however the lump remained consistent in size.
-A computed tomographic examination was pursuit and revealed at the level of the right cheek below the right orbit an heterogenous soft tissue opacity (8 cm length by 5 cm width and 7.5 cm depth) with gas attenuation in the centre of the soft tissue swelling tracking towards the surface, being the maximum swelling in the ventral aspect of the orbit.
+Case presentation: An adult male alpaca was presented to the Leahurst Equine Hospital with a history of being purchased three weeks prior to referral.
+The new owners had detected a swelling under the right eye which was discharging purulent material.
+The discharge ceased after amoxicillin treatment (Betamox LA: Norbrook), however the swelling did not decrease in size.
+A computed tomographic examination revealed a heterogeneous soft tissue opacity (8 x 5 x 7.5 cm) below the right orbit with gas attenuation in the centre of the soft tissue swelling tracking towards the skin surface.

-Under general anaesthesia de mass was removed and submitted for histological examination, bacteriology test and antibiogram.
-The histological features represent severe focally extensive suppurative inflammation which infiltrates and effaces the skeletal muscle.
+The mass was removed under general anaesthesia and the cavity debrided and lavaged.
+The histopathology of the mass revealed severe focally extensive suppurative inflammation which infiltrated and effaced the skeletal muscle (Figure 5, Figure 6, and Figure 7).
 These findings were consistent with an abscess of the masseter muscle.
-Moderate mixed growths including Fusobacterium necrophorum was obtained from the extended cultures.
+Bacterial culture of the mass identified moderate mixed growths including Fusobacterium necrophorum and Actinomyces spp. from extended cultures.

-Conclusions: This case report describes the clinical signs, diagnostic procedures, and pathological findings in an adult male alpaca suffering from a masseter abscess caused by Fusobacterium necrophorum and Actinomyces spp.
+Conclusions: This case report describes the clinical signs, diagnostic procedures, and pathological findings in an adult male alpaca suffering from a masseter abscess due to Fusobacterium necrophorum and Actinomyces spp. which due to the lack of trauma history and dental disease we hypothesized was caused by either an oral mucosa penetration or dissemination of oropharyngeal infection.

 Keywords: Alpaca, abscess, masseter, computer tomography examination, pathology.